saswasto/python_practice_set/README.md

 python practice set.
+Basic things about python.
-so the language is easy to understand
+And when i face any problem regarding python basic so the language is easy to understand.
+I have divided it in many chapters and projects.